lemotran/emoji-website/privacy-policy.md

 - In-app privacy settings
 - iMessage sharing preferences

-By using Genify, you agree to this privacy policy and our data practices.
+By using Xmoji, you agree to this privacy policy and our data practices.